appbaseio/reactive-manual/content/getting-started/reactivesearch.md

 />
 ```

 The `react` prop here specifies that it should construct a query based on the current selected values of searchbox and ratingsfilter components.
-Every time the user changes the input value, a new query is fired -- you don't need to write a manual query for any of the UI components here, although you can override it via `beforeQuery` prop.
+Every time the user changes the input value, a new query is fired -- you don't need to write a manual query for any of the UI components here, although you can override it via `customQuery` prop.

 ![](https://i.imgur.com/J1MXsWK.png)